datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 you undo all of a commit or none of it.

 When you commit changes,
-Git requires you to enter a comment called a *log message*.
+Git requires you to enter a log message.
-This serves the same purpose as a comment in a program: it tells the next person to examine the repository why you made a change.
+As you saw in the previous chapter, this serves the same purpose as a comment in a program: it tells the next person to examine the repository why you made a change.

 By default,
 Git launches a text editor to let you enter this message, but you can also use the flag `-m "some message in quotes"` on the command line